notwaving/programming_fundamentals_001/docs/WRITTEN-SOLUTIONS.md

 6. What does "forking" mean in the context of Github?

-'Forking' is copying a repository.
+"Forking" is copying a repository.
 Doing so allows developers to experiment with changes without affecting the original project.

 7. What data types do you know?